New Year Fireworks in Sydney

 Free Public Areas

 Blues Point Reserve at the northern end of the North Shore provides a straight view down the harbour to the bridge with the Opera House visible to the right.
-It is less known than the southern foreshore areas and is reachable by ferry from Circular Quay (a 10-minute crossing to McMahons Point).
+It is less known than the southern foreshore areas and is reachable by ferry from Circular Quay (10-minute crossing to McMahons Point).
 Arrive by 5 PM to secure a position at the water’s edge.
 Bring food, water, chairs or a blanket, and sun protection for the afternoon wait.

 Ticketed Public Areas